BanuelosCarlos/SummAIsing/README.md

 2. It downloads the audio locally
 3. The it uses the OpenAI api to call Whisper-1 and transforms the audio to text
 4. The promt to ChatGPT3.5 model to give details of the text
-5. Also the extracted text then is splitted in smaller chunks to create a vector store (uses OpenAI embeddings)
+5. Also the extracted text then is splitted in smaller chunks to create a vector store (uses OpenAI embedding)
-6. It uses the vector store as a kwoledge base to anwers questions with ChatGPT3.5 model
+6. It uses the vector store as a knowledge base to answers questions with ChatGPT3.5 model

 ## Dependencies and Installation
 ----------------------------